KD-physics/RCPGenerator/README.md

 RCPGenerator provides a fast, flexible tool for generating random close packings, dense packings, and jammed states of spheres in 2–N dimensions.
 - **C++** executables for seeding and optimizing packings with ADAM/Verlet.
 - **MATLAB** for seeding and optimizing packings with ADAM/Verlet and scripts for visualization.
-- Supports initial particle configurations, particle size distributions, periodic/hard‑wall boundaries, and container geometries for physics simulations, 3D printing, and modeling of poweders, colloids, and granular media.
+- Supports initial particle configurations, arbitrary and pre-defined particle size distributions, periodic/hard‑wall boundaries, and container geometries for physics simulations, 3D printing, and modeling of poweders, colloids, and granular media.

 | ![Ex1](Images/example1.png) | ![Ex2](Images/example2.png) | ![Ex3](Images/example3.png) | ![Ex4](Images/example4.png) |
 |:---------------------------:|:---------------------------:|:---------------------------:|:---------------------------:|